 How long will my cake keep?

-As a guide, the cake will be at its best for up to 7 days from collection.
-We also advise that you order your for collection as near to the date you intend on eating it as possible so that you are enjoying it at its freshest.
+As a guide, the cake will be at its best for up to 7 days from collection, cupcakes up to 3 days.
+We also advise that you order your cake for collection as near to the date you intend on eating it as possible so that you are enjoying it at its freshest.
 All of our cakes are baked to order, so any surplus that you want to keep for longer can be frozen.

 Where should I keep my cake?

 Room temperature is fine but away from direct sun light or radiators.
 We do not recommend keeping your cake in a fridge or somewhere too cold as it will make the icing go wet and sticky once it comes back to room temperature.
 We do not recommend leaving your cake in a car on hot or cold days or a garage or out building where there may be insects or vermin present unbeknown to you.

 Can you make cakes suitable for people with food allergies?